KOGOD-LOGO-ForWeb_BlockStacked-Social-FullColor (1)

 Session 3: 2:45 to 3:55 p.m.
 ET

--Elizabeth Cohn (Foreign Policy and Global Security, SIS)
+Elizabeth (Betsy) Cohn (Foreign Policy and Global Security, SIS)

 "Integrating AI into Assignments: Ensuring Student Learning"

--Krisztina Domjan (Literature-ELTA, CAS)
+Krisztina Domjan (Literature-ELTA, CAS)

 "AI as an Accessible Project Lead: Scaffolding Collaborative Learning Through Inclusive Design"

--Katie Hut (Research, Teaching & Learning, University Library)
+Katie Hut, Melissa Becher, and Sarah Gilchrist (Research, Teaching & Learning, University Library)

 "Practical Approaches to AI and Information Literacy Instruction"

--Marina Lopes (Journalism, SOC)
+Marina Lopes (Journalism, SOC)

 "What AI Can't Do: AI as a Spark for Collaborative, In-Person Learning"